project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

     |Keycloak<sup>1</sup> | Staging&Prod - 1|CPU: 1core & RAM: 4GB|Any |
     |log-es<sup>1</sup> |  Staging&Prod - 1|CPU: 1core & RAM: 3.5GB|1 |

+* Suffix given to all the server names is called groupnumber.

-* You can always choose to run the servers with same power (for ex: servername<sup>2</sup> in above table) on same instance.
+* You can always choose to run the servers with same groupnumber (for ex: servername<sup>2</sup> in above table) on same instance.

 **NOTE:** For Quick setup of sunbird or staging setup, we suggest you to go with 2 servers(not mandatory).
 Ensure that they can communicate with either other over the network.
-One serves as application server (services with all the server names with power `1`) and other server serves as database server (services with all the server names with power `2`)
+One serves as application server (servers with groupname as `1`) and other server serves as database server (servers with groupname `2`)

-* Ensure that all the ports mentioned [here]() are open
+* Ensure that all the ports mentioned [here](http://sunbird-docs-qa.s3-website.ap-south-1.amazonaws.com/pr/326/developer-docs/installation/medium_scale_deploy/#ports-mapping) are open

 **If  number of `Docker swarm agent nodes > 2` we need to configure Load balancer.**